FrankYang6921/midiout-plus-plus/README.md

 ## Getting Started
 To run this mod, you need:
-+ Minecraft 1.16 or newer with...
++ Minecraft 1.16.x with...
   + Fabric Loader \+ Fabric API

-This mod meant to replace the original MIDIOut, and it requires MIDI devices or SoundFont™ banks.
+This mod is designed to replace the original MIDIOut, and it requires MIDI devices or SoundFont™ banks.
 Only Windows is supported.

 ## Releases
 Use the link here to redirect to the [releases](https://github.com/FrankYang6921/midiout-/releases) page.